Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

 \begin{definition} A diagram $D$ is \textbf{northeast} if for all pairs of cells $(r_1, c_1), (r_2, c_2) \in D$, we have that $(\max(r_1, r_2), \max(c_1, c_2)) \in D$.
 Similarly, $D$ is \textbf{southeast} if for all pairs of cells $(r_1, c_1), (r_2, c_2) \in D$, we have that $(\min(r_1, r_2), \max(c_1, c_2)) \in D$. \end{definition}

+See Figure \ref{fig:NESEex} for examples.
 The naming of these diagrams arises from intuition relating to the cardinal directions.
-In a northeast diagram, for every two cells where one cell (in position $(r_1,c_1)$) is strictly northwest of the other (in position $(r_2,c_2)$), there is a cell located at the ``northeast corner" of the rectangle formed by the two cells, i.e., the position $(r_1,c_2)$.
-Similarly, in a southeast diagram, for every two cells where one cell is strictly southwest of the other, there is a cell located at the ``southeast corner" of the rectangle formed by the two cells.
+In a northeast diagram, for every two cells where one cell (in position $(r_1,c_1)$) is strictly northwest of the other (in position $(r_2,c_2)$), there is a cell located at the ``northeast corner" of the rectangle defined by the two cells, i.e., the position $(r_1,c_2)$.
+Similarly, in a southeast diagram, for every two cells where one cell is strictly southwest of the other, there is a cell located at the ``southeast corner" of the rectangle defined by the two cells.
+It is possible to define northwest and southwest diagrams in a similar manner, but we omit the definitions since they are not needed in this work.

-It is possible to define northwest and southwest diagrams a similar manner, but we omit the definitions since they are not needed in this work.
+An important family of diagrams is \textbf{lock diagrams}, which are exactly those diagrams that are both northeast and southeast.